Strypper/OClubs/README.md

 # OClubs (The new IU system client for IU organization) Version 1.1.1
-This is the new IU Client just for Windows 10 student embrace the world of Native App, Send them a clear message that .NET is changing and Native is always better than the browser.
+This is the new "NATIVE" IU Client just for Windows 10 that not only run on the newsest Microsoft Technologies but also take advantage the Windows Echo System .
 This project will anything that IU system provide and need:
 * IU Services
 * IU Market